flairNLP/flairnlp.github.io/docs/tutorial-training/how-to-train-sequence-tagger.md

 in [Schweter and Akbik (2021)](https://arxiv.org/abs/2011.06993).

-## Training a Named Entity Recognition (NER) Model with Flair Embeddings
+## Training a named entity recognition (NER) model with Flair embeddings

 Alternatively to fine-tuning a very large transformer, you can use a classic training setup without fine-tuning.
 In the classic setup, you learn a LSTM-CRF on top of frozen embeddings.
 We typically use a 'stack' that combines